British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

    (b) seriously threatens the ability of the government of British Columbia to preserve the sovereignty, security, or territorial integrity of British Columbia and that cannot be effectively dealt with under any other law of British Columbia.

-1. The Premier may, if he or she belives an emergency exists, declare by order in council,
+1. The Premier may, if he or she believes an emergency exists, declare by order in council,

    (a) a public welfare emergency, where a situation results or may result in a danger to life or property, social disruption, or breakdown in the flow of essential goods, services, or resources so serious as to be an emergency;